Gdog192/browser-portal/SCREENSHOT_METHOD.md

 - **Refresh**: Reload the current page

 ### 📸 Live Screenshot Stream
-- 200ms refresh rate (5 FPS) - just like your friend's implementation!
+- 50ms refresh rate (20 FPS) for almost live experience!
 - Real-time updates as you interact
 - Shows exactly what the website looks like